Mingyang-Li/cosmox/README.md

   <br />
 </div>

-> Cosmox is the missing ORM layer for CosmosDB — Type-safe, developer-friendly, and 10x faster than Microsoft's `azure/cosmos` SDK.
+> Cosmox is the missing ORM layer for CosmosDB — Type-safe, developer-friendly, designed to simplify data access and boost performance for TypeScript developers.

 Have you been searching for a **Prisma-style ORM for CosmosDB**?